The Shrouds: Plot

 After being called to talk, Karsh meets Maury in the woods, who shows him the bloody remains of his hand after losing two fingers.
-He claims that he hired a pair of Russian hackers to take over GraveTech's network, which convinced a group working under the CCP, investors in GraveTech who supposedly tapped the data lines, that he could be used as a mole.
+He claims that he hired a pair of Russian hackers to take over GraveTech's network, which convinced a group working under the CPC, investors in GraveTech who supposedly tapped the data lines, that he could be used as a mole.
 They tortured him for info on the Russian "operation".
 Terry later claims that he lost the fingers in high school and hides them from everyone.
-While GraveTech's network is brought back online and the tombstones are repaired, a doctor examining the protrusions on Becca's body informs Karsh that they are artificial.
+While GraveTech's network is brought back online and the tombstones are repaired, a doctor examining the protrusions on Becca's body informs Karsh that they are actually non-existent and merely computer-generated images.

 Karsh is shocked to find Eckler's murdered body buried in his spot next to Becca.
 Terry theorizes about what could have happened to put Eckler there, and when Karsh pretends he hired a hitman to kill and bury Eckler, she becomes aroused.
 Believing that Becca now has someone to keep her company in death, Karsh willingly gives up his spot and goes with Soo-Min on a jet to Budapest.
 As they kiss, she suddenly appears to him with identical scars to Becca and, speaking in her voice, offers to be buried with him in Budapest, which he accepts.